John Strecche Canon of Kenilworth by Geoffrey Hilton published 2004 by the author at Kenilworth

 The Life and Times of a Medieval Historian

-Though this agreeable little book is very much a product of Kenilworth, where the author is
+Though this agreeable little book is very much a product of Kenilworth, where the author is Secretary

-known about its subject place him firmly within medieval Rutland.
-As Geoffrey Hilton observes:
+subject place him firmly within medieval Rutland.
+As Geoffrey Hilton observes: ‘we have only two

-‘we have only two manuscripts by John Strecche and we know only two dates in his later life’.
+manuscripts by John Strecche and we know only two dates in his later life’.
+These dates are of his

-These dates are of his appointment as Prior of Brooke in 1407 and his retirement as Prior in 1425.
+appointment as Prior of Brooke in 1407 and his retirement as Prior in 1425.

-Despite this dearth of certainty, Geoffrey Hilton nevertheless manages to tell a convincing and
+Despite this dearth of certainty, Geoffrey Hilton nevertheless manages to tell a convincing and detailed

-Gogmagog and Britain’s founding by Aeneas’s great grandson Brutus.
-That one chronicler copied
+founding by Aeneas’s great grandson Brutus.
+That one chronicler copied another is well known but

-another is well known but Hilton uses this fact well to determine Strecche’s sources and where he
+Hilton uses this fact well to determine Strecche’s sources and where he departs from the traditional

 Strecche is at his best when his history reaches his own time – of course.
-This is especially so
+This is especially so when

-the wounded Prince Henry was brought for treatment to the Priory.
-The chronicle ends with the
+Prince Henry was brought for treatment to the Priory.
+The chronicle ends with the death of Henry V in

-death of Henry V in 1422 but as Hilton concedes, this makes Strecche more a Rutland historian
+1422 but as Hilton concedes, this makes Strecche more a Rutland historian than a Warwickshire one –

-than a Warwickshire one – since it seems the bulk (if not all) of his work was done at Brooke.
+since it seems the bulk (if not all) of his work was done at Brooke.

 This study is to be recommended.
 Hilton plays his few cards well and avoids the temptation to